 Structural Biology of the Complement System is devoted to the full exploration of structural aspects of the complement system, with special consideration of the links between molecular structure and function.

 Containing the work of leading authorities across the disciplines of immunology and structural biology, the book serves both as an introductory volume for newcomers to the field and as a comprehensive reference for established researchers, in particular those whose goal is the discovery of anticomplement drugs.
 Written in a didactic style, this volume is an appropriate resource for students in the fields of immunology and structural biology.

-Structural Biology of the Complement System comes with a CD containing color figures, a molecular structure visualization program, and files with three-dimensional coordinates of the structures described in the book.
+Structural Biology of the Complement System comes with downloadable resources containing color figures, a molecular structure visualization program, and files with three-dimensional coordinates of the structures described in the book.
 These tools allow readers to perform tailored structural manipulation and analysis, while also serving as a starting point for further research.

 Table of Contents

 The Building Blocks of the Complement System, D. Morikis and J. D. Lambris

 Complement Control Protein Modules in the Regulators of Complement Activation , D. C. Soares and P. N. Barlow

 The Classical Pathway C1 Complex, G. J. Arlaud, C. Gaboriaud, N. M. Thielens, L. A. Gregory, J. Juanhuix, V. Rossi, and J. C. Fontecilla-Camps

 Factors D and B: Substrate-Inducible Serine Proteases of the Alternative Pathway of Complement Activation, Yuanyuan Xu, Karthe Ponnuraj, Sthanam V. L. Narayana, and John E. Volanakis